rootkovska/rootkovska.github.io/speaking.md

 5. Please don't ask me how do I like the place I'm just visiting -- if I liked it I would sure to mention it by myself.
 Also see point #1.

-6. Don't make it look like I'm being invited to speak because I'm a women.
+6. Don't make it look like I'm being invited to speak because I'm a woman.
 In that case I will likely turn down your invitation.

 7. My name is pronounced: root-kov-skea